insin/nwb/docs/Commands.md

 ```
 nwb new react-component <component-name> [options]
 ?
-Do you want to create a UMD build for npm?
-Y/n
+Do you want to create a UMD build? y/N
 ?
 Which global variable should the UMD build export?
 ?
-Do you want to create an ES6 modules build for npm?
-Y/n
+Do you want to create an ES6 modules build? y/N
 ```

 Creates a skeleton for a React component with the given name, with an optional UMD build exporting a specified global variable and an optional ES6 modules build for tree-shaking bundlers.

 ```
 nwb new web-module <module-name> [options]
 ?
-Do you want to create a UMD build for npm?
-Y/n
+Do you want to create a UMD build? y/N
 ?
 Which global variable should the UMD build export?
 ?
-Do you want to create an ES6 modules build for npm?
-Y/n
+Do you want to create an ES6 modules build? y/N
 ```

 Creates a skeleton for a web module with the given name, with an optional UMD build exporting a specified global variable and an optional ES6 modules build for tree-shaking bundlers.

 **Options:**

-- `-f, --force` - force creation of the new project without asking any questions, using whichever default settings are necessary as a result
+- `-f, --force` - force creation of the new project without asking any questions, using whichever default settings are necessary as a result.

 **React component and web module options:**

-- `-g, --global` - provide a global variable to be exported by the UMD build, implicitly enabling the UMD build
-- `--no-jsnext` - disable the npm ES6 modules build
+- `--jsnext` - enable the npm ES6 modules build
-- `--no-umd` - disable the npm UMD build
+- `--umd=<var>` - enable the npm UMD build by providing a global variable name to be exported

 **React app/component options:**